(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on September 12, 2022.

 Intestinal cancer, also called small intestine cancer, is much less common than other cancers of the gastrointestinal (GI) tract, such as colorectal cancer and stomach cancer.
 According to the American Cancer Society, fewer than one in 10 GI malignancies are cancers of the small intestine.
-Across all cancers, small intestine cancer is responsible for fewer than one in 100 cases.
+Across all cancers, small intestine cancer accounts for fewer than one in 100 cases.
 According to the National Cancer Institute, an estimated 0.3 percent of people in the United States will develop cancer of the small intestine during their lifetime.

-While the exact cause of intestinal cancer may not be known, several factors may increase the risk of developing the disease.
+While the exact cause of intestinal cancer may not be known, several factors may increase the risk for developing the disease.
 Statistics show that men are slightly more likely to develop the disease than women.
 Small intestinal cancer also tends to occur more often in older people and is most often found in people in their 60s and 70s.

 • Familial adenomatous polyposis (FAP)